TommyNi/writeups/ctf/2024/DeadSecCTF/Bing2/writeup.md

 Submit=1&ip=127.0.0.1;uname
 ```

-The command uname work, since it is not in the blacklist.
+The command `uname` works, since it is not in the blacklist.
 And the request will return
 ``` http
 HTTP/1.1 200 OK
 Date: Mon, 29 Jul 2024 12:21:23 GMT